DynoRobotics/UnityRos2/README.md

 If you want some custom messages included in the prebuilt binaries, you are welcome to submit a pull request with a ROS2 package containing the interfaces/messages to https://github.com/DynoRobotics/rcldotnet_custom_interfaces

 To build custom messages yourself, you will need to add the packages containing them to https://github.com/samiamlabs/ros2_dotnet/blob/cyclone/ros2_dotnet_dashing.repos and https://github.com/samiamlabs/ros2_dotnet/blob/cyclone/rcldotnet_utils/rcldotnet_utils/create_unity_plugin.py before running the build script.
+Note that all the .so files needs to be set to preload at startup in Unity.
+(Can be selected in a checkbox in the "inspector" window)

 Features
 --------